openrm/hato/README.md

     .catch(console.error);
 ````

-After the client is started, you can publish a message to the queue
+After the client started, you can publish a message to the queue
 ```js
 client
     .type('topic')